Step-by-step Approach to Creating an Asthma-friendly School

 Use the example policies and policy guidance to help guide your own school or district policies — if setting policy is your goal.

-Follow best practices to achieve a more asthma-friendly school environment, whether you implement policy or not.
+Follow best practices to achieve a more asthma-friendly school environment, whether you implement a policy or not.

 Funding might be a barrier, but it should not be a deterrent: No matter where are you starting from, it is very likely that you do not have any additional funding to devote to asthma-friendly policy or practice.
 You are not alone!
 A lack of funds, and/or a backlog of needed repairs, are common roadblocks to getting started.
 However, there are many things you can do to improve the school environment at little or no cost, or raise awareness and make the case for funding.
 Examples include educating staff and students about keeping air vents clear of clutter that may block airflow and also creating signage as a reminder; organizing a declutter day; and demonstrating how to make safe, homemade green cleaners at a parent night event – many other low-cost activities are highlighted throughout this toolkit.

 Monitor the environment.
-Meet as a team after pilot projects.
-Have the team come back together to assess what worked and what might need adjustment to make the practice easier or more effective.
+Meet as a team after a pilot project has ended.
+Bring the team back together to assess what worked and what might need adjustment to make the practice easier or more effective.
 Share successes in order to expand these practices across the entire school.